-The power elites of Oklahoma and Tulsa threw a blanket of silence over the events of May 31 - June 1.
+- The power elites of Oklahoma and Tulsa threw a blanket of silence over the events of May 31 - June 1.
 They tried to pretend it didn’t happen.
 Police records disappeared from archives and no mention was made of the riot in history textbooks.
 It wasn’t until 1997 that a commission of inquiry was struck.
-In 2001, it issued its report, which confirmed the scale of violence visited on the African Americans of Greenwood and that the authorities had worked hard to suppress.
+In 2001, it issued its report, which confirmed the scale of violence visited on the African Americans of Greenwood and that the authorities had worked hard to suppress news of it.

 - “Tulsa Race Riot.”
 History.com, August 21, 2018.

 - “Tulsa Race Riot.”
 Scott Ellsworth, Oklahoma Historical Society, undated.

 - “1921 Tulsa Race Riot.”
 Tulsa Historical Society and Museum, undated.